-The first woman to win the Pritzker Prize for Architecture in its 26 year history, ZAHA HADID (1950-) has defined a radically new approach to architecture by creating buildings, such as the Rosenthal Center for Contemporary Art in Cincinnati, with multiple perspective points and fragmented geometry to evoke the chaos of modern life.
+The first woman to win the Pritzker Prize for Architecture, Zaha Hadid (1950-) has defined a radically new approach to architecture by creating buildings, such as the Rosenthal Center for Contemporary Art in Cincinnati, with multiple perspective points and fragmented geometry to evoke the chaos of modern life.

 Hadid’s forcefulness is both her curse and her blessing.
 A curse because strong character can make clients run for the hills.
 Until recently Hadid was more famous not for the buildings she had built, but for the ones she had not built — preserved only in her famously vigorous, dramatic images.
 Often, as in the case of the Cardiff Bay Opera House, these opportunities to build were lost quite spectacularly.
 In the end, though, her forcefulness is a blessing.
 Like architectural natural selection, it helps to weed out weak projects and weak clients, so that when architecture is finally built, it is as strong-willed as its creator.